My Biggest Fan

-I have come to realize how crucial it is to get extremely specific of what your vision is; what makes you happy and what will give you the life to look back on one day and be consumed with utter happiness and gratitude.
-That life that Grandma promised when she leaned down and whispered, “you can do anything and you can be anyone.”
+I have come to realize how crucial it is to get extremely specific about what your vision is; what makes you happy and what will give you the life to look back on one day and be consumed with utter happiness and gratitude.
+That life that Grandma promised when she leaned down and whispered, “you can do anything and you can be anyone”.
 The life that as of now some subconsciously want to live through their kids because they are too scared to just do it themselves.
-Wouldn't life be grand if everyone was so focused on everything that made them happy, that positive manifestations were dropping like beautiful bombs all around?
+Wouldn't life be grand if everyone was so focused on everything that made them happy, that positive manifestations were dropping like beautiful rain all around?

 On Friday, May 12, 2017, I made a conscious decision to be my biggest fan for a straight 24 hours.
-I told myself for one day I would be the biggest cheerleader and root myself on in every capacity.
-From the generalizations I told myself as I was driving down Kihei Road, such as, “You are the best wife.
+I told myself for one day I would be the biggest cheerleader and root myself in every capacity.
+From the generalizations, I told myself as I was driving down Kihei Road, such, “You are the best wife.
 You are a fantastic mother.
 You are kicking ass at overcoming your disability.
-You are giving disability a fresh new face for everyone who watches you roll proudly down the street, break down your wheelchair to get in your car and write on your laptop with utter intent at Starbucks.”
+You are giving disability a fresh new face for everyone who watches you roll proudly down the street, break down your wheelchair to get in your car, and write on your laptop with utter intent at Starbucks”.
 As I went through my morning physical therapy, I brought my best efforts and grinned through the burning in my muscles as I visualized my core and hips working to the best of their ability.
 I made my physical therapists laugh and almost cry as I told them stories of my newly injured self trying desperately to figure things out.

 Ironically, now that is my favorite saying of all.
-I find so much comfort, motivation and drive in finding my reason.
+I find so much comfort, motivation, and drive in finding my reason.
 Even better, is now I have begun to truly appreciate the process of finding it.
 I've stopped worrying so much about figuring it all out at once, for if I fully answer the question, the drive will fade away.
 I never want to stop learning and growing.
 I want to stop and smell the roses along the way, find the beauty in every bit of pain and see all areas of difficulty as the most rewarding moments in my journey.
-For awhile I was so hung up on finding my platform, finding what made me special or set me apart from every other girl in a wheelchair trying to become a writer and speaker.
+For a while, I was so hung up on finding my platform, finding what made me special or set me apart from every other girl in a wheelchair trying to become a writer and speaker.
 And then it hit me, all I had to do was tell my story.
-My story was unique, special and inspiring just the way it was.
+My story was unique, special, and inspiring just the way it was.
 I realized the more I tried to force something, the further away I got from my core self.
-I didn't need to be an olympic athlete to get people's attention, in fact sometimes that's too big for people to relate to.
+I didn't need to be an Olympic athlete to get people's attention, in fact sometimes that's too big for people to relate to.
 All I had to do was stay true to myself, tell what gets me through my days, what ultimately got me down those stairs - and that is the choice to keep going despite the tears.
 It really is a matter of life and death, of living or fading away.